puneeth579/jsonsrv/README.md

 On request processing the following methods are executed:

 1. `getCachingInfo(I input)`: That returns caching information for this request.
-2. `execute(I input)`: Depending on the client request being conditional, and on the value returned by the previous method this method is or is not executed. (see [caching section](#caching) for more details).
+2. `execute(I input)`: Depending on the client request being conditional, and on the value returned by the previous method, this method is or is not executed. (see [caching section](#caching) for more details).

 ## Implementation details
 ###Serialization